kyoungb/kyoungb/README.md

 ## Hey what's up 👋
 - 🔭 I’m currently learning how to use machine learning to simplify large data tasks
-- 🤔 I'm looking for help developing my coding skills, specifically Python
+- 🤔 I'm working on refining AI models and machine learning algorithms using Python
 - 📫 How to reach me: kyoungb@byu.edu

 <!--